Table of contents

 4. Create your brand identity

-Here are the steps to create a unique brand identity.
+Here’s how to build a unique brand identity.

 Decide on your clothing brand name